-Isolates should be submitted to PHL on media that support their growth; preferred media is BCYE.
+Isolates should be submitted to PHL on media that support their growth.
 It is highly preferred that urine plus respiratory specimen be collected for all suspected cases.
 Culture (preferred, as then there is a bacterial isolate) or PCR results are necessary in order to identify illness due to non-L. pneumophila serogroup 1.
 In addition, to match patient isolates to each other or to an environmental source, culture is preferred.